-48 semester credits are required for graduation in the DMIN program.
+48 semester credits are required for graduation in the DMIN program for students who have less than 9 doctoral credits transferred into the doctoral program.
+51 credits are required for those transferring 9 or more credits into the doctoral program.
 The student is responsible to meet all graduation deadlines and requirements.